 Our gut is connected to neurons that affect our emotions and feelings.
 Fermented foods help the body to produce acetylcholine which is a neurotransmitter that aids in the transmission of nerve impulses.

-So, if you are in need to get more fit and feel better, it’s fundamental that you adjust the microbiome in your gut.
+So, if you are in need to get fitter and feel better, it’s fundamental that you adjust the microbiome in your gut.
 The best approach for adjusting the microbiome is eating fermented foods.
 It’s best to include a variety of fermented foods and beverages in your diet.
 The reason behind this is that each food will inoculate your gut with a mix of different microorganisms.

 You would be surprised to know that fermented foods play a great role in fighting autism, ADHD, and learning disabilities by providing infants with enough microflora in the gut at the very first stages of growth.

-These foods supply enough beneficial bacteria to combat type 2 diabetes and help restore the balance of microbiomes which are effective if you want to lose weight and also goes a long way to keep you in a good mood while regulating the body’s metabolism, sustaining the gastrointestinal tract by improving bowel movements
+These foods supply enough beneficial bacteria to combat type 2 diabetes and help restore the balance of microbiomes which are effective if you want to lose weight and also go a long way to keep you in a good mood while regulating the body’s metabolism, sustaining the gastrointestinal tract by improving bowel movements

 Fermented foods are a savior for people with high sugar cravings as they significantly reduce.
 Bad bacteria feed on sugars and if the number of the gut flora is greater than the bad ones the cravings will be naturally reduced.